Meresa24/alx-low_level_programming/0x0E-structures_typedef/README.md

-its all about type structure.
+it all about type strucure.